-Jeff returned to Orlando after graduation, and in short order started Bar Harbor Lobster, with tanks in his garage set up to hold a thousand pounds of the tasty crustaceans.
-He was selling live Maine lobsters to restaurants, then to grocery stores.
+Jeff returned to Orlando after graduation, and founded Bar Harbor Lobster, with tanks in his garage set up to hold a thousand pounds of the tasty crustaceans.
+He sold live Maine lobsters directly to restaurants, then to grocery stores.
 Within a year he had outgrown his garage, and moved to a warehouse facility in central Orlando.

 As the capacity expanded, the demand kept increasing as the area population boomed.
-Bar Harbor broadened their service area, then added in other fresh seafood product for their clients.
-As the success grew, Jeff Hazell decided it was time for one restaurant in Orlando to specialize in all-you-can-eat Maine Lobster.
+Bar Harbor broadened its service area, then added in other fresh seafood product for their clients.
+As his success grew, Jeff Hazell decided it was time for a restaurant in Orlando to specialize in all-you-can-eat Maine Lobster.

 The time came to realize his dream.

 The first Boston Lobster Feast opened next to the Florida Mall in 1991.
 It was set up as an all-you-can-eat buffet, where the headline dish was Maine Lobster.
 The restaurant was an immediate hit.
 Word spread fast, and the lines were out the door.

 Soon, a second restaurant opened near downtown Kissimmee on Highway 192.
 Within a few years, the Florida Mall location expanded to more than 400 seats, and was able to handle private parties of 200 people.
 In 1998 the Kissimmee location was moved west on Highway 192, closer to Interstate 4 and the tourist corridor in Osceola County.

 Our first menu from 1991:

 The core of Boston Lobster Feast is “All you can eat” Maine Lobster.
 We feature the freshest and best of the sea and and land, offering a variety of up to 60 items including appetizers, sides, entrée’ items, desserts, the feast has 60 items.
 Seasonal offerings and chef’s specials round out our buffet offering a little something different with every visit.